 Jill E. Purdy

+Jill taught for over 15 years in public education at the elementary and middle school levels.
+She also served as a reading specialist in local school districts.
 After receiving her bachelor's degree, Jill began teaching in fifth grade in the Easton School District.
 Shortly after obtaining her master's, Jill moved to a middle level teaching position at Southern Lehigh School District, where she taught English, Reading and Social Studies.
 Jill's next position was as a Reading Specialist at Salisbury Middle School.

 "I teach at Cedar Crest to inspire students to become enthusiastic and knowledgeable educators who have a passion for the profession."